LEXNY/Taskmaster-LLM/README.md

 Preposterous Gauntlet is a comedic game show simulation project where characters compete in wacky challenges.
 It's a Node.js application that uses the OpenAI API to generate content for the game show.

+## Coming next!

+I will leverage this existing project to try to make an easy, free frontend version of this game.  https://github.com/abi/secret-llama

 ## How it Works

 The game follows a series of steps for each episode: